Andi-Lo/MulticolumnGallery/README.md

   "margin_bottom": "0",                                 // Add a margin to the bottom of your page

-  "center_column": "yes",                               // Yes / No, centeres the gallery if you have 5 columns
+  "center_column": "yes",                               // yes / no, centeres the gallery if you have 5 columns

-  "resize_columns": "yes",                              // Yes / No, disables responsive behavior
+  "resize_columns": "yes",                              // yes / no, disables responsive behavior

   "fade_in_pictures": "yes",                            // On scrolling down the page you get an fade in animation
                                                         // disalbe this option if you have performance issues.

-  "shuffle_pictures": "no",                             // Yes / No, Shuffles pictures to always display
+  "shuffle_pictures": "no",                             // yes / no, Shuffles pictures to always display
                                                         // different ones on page reload or if a user revisits
                                                         // your site.
-If value "No" is chosen the pictures are
+If value "no" is chosen the pictures are
                                                         // sorted by their names

-  "sort_pictures_after_date_taken": "yes"               // Yes / No If your pictures got metadata you can sort
+  "sort_pictures_after_date_taken": "yes"               // yes / no If your pictures got metadata you can sort
                                                         // your pictures by the date you took them.
                                                         // However if you optimized them for the web, your programm
                                                         // might have removed the metadata header and removed those